 Built in 1971, by Halter Marine Services of New Orleans, Louisiana (hull #314) as the Mister Harold for the Jackson Marine Corporation of Houston, Texas.

-On January 15th, of 1992.
-Zapata Gulf merged with Tidewater Marine of New Orleans, Louisiana.
+On January 15th, of 1992 the Zapata Gulf Marine Company merged with Tidewater Marine Incorporated of New Orleans, Louisiana.
 Where the tug retained her name.
-However in 2002, the tug was renamed as the Harold.

 In 2005, the tug was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
 Where she was renamed as the Escort.
 The tug primarily worked as an escort and assist vessel in Buzzards Bay, and the Cape Cod Canal in Massachusetts.